 Let's say you want to know more about Starbucks' customer service.
 Searching for Starbucks AND "Customer Service" (use the whole thing, quotation marks and all) will return results about Customer Service in relation to Starbucks.

 - using the word AND will make sure that the database knows that you want both keywords to be present in the article.

 - using quotation marks " " transforms multiple words into one whole keyword.

 Customer Service = 2 words

 "Customer Service" = 1 keyword

-For example, search Alzheimers Disease as well as Dementia.
-Dementia refers to the symptoms associated with Alzheimers Disease.
-Each keyword will give you different results that relate to the same topic - so you want to make sure that you search both keywords.
+For example, search Alzheimer's Disease as well as Dementia.
+Dementia is a more general term that refers to the symptoms associated with Alzheimer's Disease and similar conditions.
+Each keyword will give you different results that relate to the same topic, so you can see which are the most helpful.

 Limit by various criteria or filters before and after searching

 After performing a search, look for various limiters that you can refine your results by.
 The most important ones are Full-text (always check that box) and Publication Date, to restrict the results to the last 5 or 10 years.
 Otherwise you can get articles from 30 years ago.